Entanglement structure of current-driven diffusive fermion systems: Introduction

 An additional, seemingly unrelated, aspect of the random circuit model is that it has a strong connection to an exactly solvable classical, boundary-driven stochastic lattice gas model for diffusion called the symmetric-simple-exclusion process (SSEP) \cite{KipnisLandim99,Derrida07}.
 Thus, our results also provide insights into the emergence of classical hydrodynamics from interacting quantum many-body systems.

 The paper is organized as follows: In Sec.~\ref{sec:summary} we give a more detailed overview of the main results.
-In Sec.~\ref{sec:circuit} we present a detailed analysis of the random circuit model including its operator spreading dynamics, phase diagram, and entanglement properties.
+In Sec.~\ref{sec:circuit} we present a detailed analysis of the random circuit model, including its operator spreading dynamics, phase diagram, and entanglement properties.
 In Sec.~\ref{sec:ext} we discuss some natural extensions of the random circuit model to higher dimensions and to more than two states per site.
-In Sec.~\ref{sec:anderson} we analyze the mutual information in the current-driven Anderson model using a scattering state approach and compare these results to a scattering state analysis of the random circuit.
-In Sec.~\ref{sec:appLE} we show that signatures of the volume law entangled phase of the random circuit also show up in intermediate time dynamics following a quantum quench.
-In Sec.~\ref{sec:exp} we discuss a method to experimentally probe signatures of the volume law entanglement in transport through mesoscopic wires or ultracold Fermi gases.
+In Sec.~\ref{sec:anderson} we analyze the mutual information in the current-driven Anderson model using a scattering-state approach and compare these results to a scattering-state analysis of the random circuit.
+In Sec.~\ref{sec:appLE} we show that signatures of the volume-law entangled phase of the random circuit also show up in intermediate-time dynamics following a quantum quench.
+In Sec.~\ref{sec:exp} we discuss a method to experimentally probe signatures of the volume-law entanglement in transport through mesoscopic wires or ultracold Fermi gases.
 We present our conclusions in Sec.~\ref{sec:outlook}.
-In the Appendices we present several useful technical results.
+In the appendixes, we present several useful technical results.
 See Appendix \ref{app:overview} for an overview.